hasOki/protractor_tutorial/README.md

       }
 ```

+and **BOOM** ... _Awesome-Sauce_ ...

 ##Additional Reading

-- [Introduction to Protractor](https://docs.google.com/a/hasoffers.com/file/d/0BwDWzYJ-4RpAQnNRLXM3QVFPMjg/edit) - Highlevel overview of Functional Test ( E2E Testing ) and how Protractor can help you to do that.
+- [Introduction to Protractor] (https://docs.google.com/a/hasoffers.com/file/d/0BwDWzYJ-4RpAQnNRLXM3QVFPMjg/edit) - Highlevel overview of Functional Test ( E2E Testing ) and how Protractor can help you to do that.
 - [Practical Protractor Tutorial](http://www.ng-newsletter.com/posts/practical-protractor.html) - Zero to somewhat-ProtractorHero in one page, I am using example from this resource to write this tutorial.
 - [Protractor for AngularJS](http://ramonvictor.github.io/protractor/slides) - Great slide presentation by Ramon Victor about protractor, longer than the previous tutorial but totally worth reading.
 - [Egghead Tutorial](https://egghead.io/series/learn-protractor-testing-for-angularjs) - Fast and easy tutorial about protractor, only 9:16 long.